-Sales volumes for four-wheeled vehicles are much smaller.
-In August 2009, the Ministry of Industry and Information published a directory of "new energy vehicle[s]," listing five four-wheeled electric vehicle models, only two of which are mass market models: ZhongTai 2008EV (a small SUV) and Build Your Dream's (BYD) F3DM (a sedan) (Gao 2009).
-To date, about 80 F3DMs have been sold.
-These sales volumes are miniscule in comparison to overall LDV sales in China, which have increased by 320% - from 700 000 to 3.1 million - between 2000 and 2005 (IEA 2009).
+Sales volumes for four-wheeled vehicles are much smaller compared to growing LDV sales in China, which have increased by 350% - from 4 million to 13.8 million - between 2005 and 2010.
+However, more than 90 EV/PHEV models were poposed from Chinese automaker in 2010 and more than 10 models are announced to get into the market in 2011.
 Production capacity and sales volumes are expected to increase, as evidenced by the arrival of new players in China's electric-drive vehicle industry.
-The Renault-Nissan Alliance entered a partnership with the Ministry of Industry and Information Technology of China (MIIT) to bring electric vehicles to China in early 2011 (Nissan 2009) and Chinese automaker Chery recently introduced the all-electric model S18.
+The Renault-Nissan Alliance entered a partnership with the Ministry of Industry and Information Technology of China (MIIT) to bring electric vehicles to China in early 2011 (Nissan 2009).